The Coworking Software Sweet Spot: a Q&A with Satellite Deskworks Sales Engineer Daryn DeZengotita

-When we are asked how we run at such a high level of profitability at the Satellite Centers, the answer is that it’s a little bit of everything.
+When we are asked how we run at such a high level of profitability at Satellite Workplaces, the answer is that it’s a little bit of everything.
 Monthly plans are just the beginning when it is so simple to drive revenue from so many additional sources.

 Working with the founder and workspace pioneer Barbara Sprenger is a big perk of my own work with Satellite Deskworks.
 I learn every day about the art and science of running—and scaling—a company.
 Did working with Barbara play a part in your decision to join Deskworks?

 Barbara is reason number one, two and three in a three-item list.

 Working with her has been so illuminating for me.
 Everyone knows how scary smart she is, but she’s also just an extraordinary human.
 She brings it all together in a business with the longevity and remarkable profitability we all seek in the coworking movement.

 Thanks, Daryn.
 Anything you’d like to add?